nhsconnect/FHIR-ReasonableAdjustments-API/pages/design/designprinciples_design.md

 - limit .category valueset to clinical categories, protecting against category proliferation
 - conform to a pattern established in GPConnect and Transfer of Care programmes

+Further design constraints recommended an approach where Reasonable Adjustment Condition resources are exchanged as a unit, by containing the Conditions as elements withina single List per patient.
+This List to be managed client-side, and to contain the relevant Provenance information.

 Reasonable Adjustments API has incorporated the recommended changes.